IAmAnthem/CanineCalculations/ReadMe.md

 ## What do the scripts do (right now)?
 - Canine-Comparator-GUI.ps1
   - Everything that Stat-Canine did, but in a single pane of glass, windows UI
-- Stat-Canine.ps1 (mostly-console with some Windows Forms - deprecated)
-  - Pick from a list of pets with known values
-  - Paste in the comparison text (shortcut, hit ENTER after paste - mudders ARE keyboard warriors)
-  - Report the number of traits 'solved'
-  - Continue adding comparisons to refine
-  - Report the known values and ranges for unknown values
-- PetRelations.ps1
-  - Compare the lineage of two pets to see if they are related
-  - If unrelated, report the lineage of any output puppies

 ## Limitations of Scripts
 I'm starting with some assumptions and haven't really tested the workflow in the wild with someone not heavily invested in canine breeding.